 Lace front wigs have recently made a comeback, and part of the reason is because lace fronts are designed to make your hairline look more natural.
 Unlike wig-cap wigs, the part will look fairly realistic on a lace front.
 You also have the option to change where your part lies on most lace front wigs, which gives you more versatility over a regular wig.
 For women looking for styling alternatives, wigs are often a great choice because you can sport any color you like without damaging your hair.
 Plus, you can go long or short without waiting for growth or touching a pair of shears.
 Of course, it's all about learning how to wear a front lace wig the right way.

 And there is a right way and a very wrong way to wear this type of wig.
 Done incorrectly, not only will it look bad, it can be detrimental to the health of your own hair and scalp.
 Actress Countess Vaughn suffered a severe infection, which she attributes to the glue used to secure her wigs.
 (It also didn't help that she ignored the problem for several months before seeking medical attention.)
-Learn how to wear a lace front without damage by following these tips.
+We spoke with Brittany Johnson, a licensed hairstylist for Mayvenn to get advice on how we can wear lace fronts while keeping our edges and scalps intact.
+Scroll on for some expert tips on how to wear a lace front wig — without damaging your hair.

 Secure Your Natural Hair